 But once Diane looked past the lack of sexiness and drama, she realized that Scott actually made the right choice.
 He knew Diane was anxious and worried about getting engaged and a grandiose public proposal would only contribute to her nerves.

-"Thinking about it this way, my engagement was really intimate, private, and personal, and really reflected who two of us are together," Diane continued.
+"Thinking about it this way, my engagement was really intimate, private, and personal, and really reflected who two of us are together," says Diane.
 "And ultimately, that's what's really important, right?"

-Caroline spent the first months of her engagement trying to swallow her discomfort about the proposal.
-But when she reflected on it, she realized that the genericness of the proposal portrayed how little emotional connection there was between them, and she broke off the engagement.
+The lack of emotion rubbed Caroline the wrong way and after trying to swallow her discomfort about the proposal, she realized the brief experience reflected how emotionally unavailable Jeff was.
+The genericness of the proposal actually portrayed how little emotional connection there was between them, so she broke off the engagement.

-So, if you had a "bad proposal," take some time to reflect on it, particularly the question: Why did he choose that place, that time, those words?
-What does it say about him?
+In Caroline’s case, the disappointment was actually a blessing in disguise and allowed her to get out of an unpromising relationship.
+So, if you had a "bad proposal," take some time to reflect on it, particularly the question: Why did they choose that place, that time, those words?
+What does it say about them?
 About you as a couple?
-It may offer you greater understanding into your groom and your life ahead with him.
+It may offer you a greater understanding of your partner and your life ahead with him.